mihaiandreineacsu/dso-python-tasks/module-4/README.md

-# Module 4 - Pentesting Tools in Python
+# Module 4 - Pen-testing Tools in Python

 > [!IMPORTANT]
 > All of the code provided and distributed in this repository was entirely written for educational purpose and practice reasons.